 Project ManageR, Project unicorn

-Julia serves as a Project Associate for Project Unicorn at InnovateEDU.
+Julia serves as a Project Manager for Project Unicorn at InnovateEDU.
 Julia comes from Taylor & Francis where she was an editorial assistant overseeing the publication of humanities monographs for Routledge Research.
 She also held an acquisitions editorial internship at Columbia University Press where she worked on books on American politics and social studies.
 Julia has a BA in Politics, Philosophy, and Economics with a minor in literature from The King's College.

 Manaswini joins the InnovateEDU team as Data Engineer.
 Based in Rhode Island, Manaswini works closely with school districts in Rhode Island and the Rhode Island Department of Education on projects related to the Ed-Fi data standard.
 Before InnovateEDU, Manaswini worked as an application developer and analyst at IBM, where she focused on a data warehousing project that included development, deployment, administration, monitoring, and testing related activities.
 She has a versatile skill-set with experience in business analysis, relational databases, SQL, ETL, and reporting tools.
 She has received multiple awards, applauds, and appreciations in her career for my contribution to the projects mentioned above and pursued her masters in Information systems.